top of page

 Delicate, Sensitive Flower Manifesto

-Maybe it's because I can hold out for the dream?
-Or my artistic interest in melancholy?
-My dysfunctional family could have something to do with it.
-Wherever it came from, though, I'm getting tired.
-I'm questioning my innate talent for twisting myself into a people-pleasing pretzel with a weird honey mustard sauce that doesn't even taste good on top.
+Maybe it’s because I’m holding out for the dream.
+Maybe it’s my artistic fascination with melancholy.
+My dysfunctional family probably has something to do with it.
+Whatever the origin, I’m tired.
+And I’m starting to question my talent for twisting myself into a people-pleasing pretzel.

 bottom of page